Vladislav Kolyachonok

-Vladislav Anatolevich Kolyachonok (also Uladzislau Anatolevich Kalyachonak, Уладзіслаў Анатолевіч Калячонак; born 26 May 2001) is a Belarusian professional ice hockey defenseman for the Texas Stars in the American Hockey League (AHL) while under contract to the Dallas Stars of the National Hockey League (NHL).
+Vladislav Anatolevich Kolyachonok (also Uladzislau Anatolevich Kalyachonak, Уладзіслаў Анатолевіч Калячонак; born 26 May 2001) is a Belarusian professional ice hockey player who is a defenceman for the New Jersey Devils of the National Hockey League (NHL).
 He was selected by the Florida Panthers, 52nd overall, in the 2019 NHL entry draft.
 He previously played for Dinamo Minsk of the Kontinental Hockey League, and made his NHL debut in 2022 with the Arizona Coyotes.
-He also previously played for their successors, the Utah Hockey Club, as well as the Pittsburgh Penguins.
+He also previously played for their successors, the Utah Hockey Club, as well as the Pittsburgh Penguins, Dallas Stars and Boston Bruins.

 Playing career

 Junior

 Kolyachonok played as a youth in his native Belarus, with Team Belarus at the under-17 and under-18 level in the second tier Vysshaya Liga as an affiliate to top Belarusian club, HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 His development was noticed in North America, as he was drafted 102nd overall by the London Knights of the Ontario Hockey League (OHL) in the 2018 CHL Import Draft.

 In his first major junior season in North America, Kolyachonok appeared in one game with the Knights to start the 2018–19 season, before he was claimed off waivers by the Flint Firebirds on 2 October 2018.
 Showing potential on the blueline with the Firebirds, Kolyachonok collected 4 goals and 29 points through 53 regular season games and was named to the OHL's All-Rookie Team.
 Finishing second in scoring from the blueline in his final junior season, Kolyachonok posted 12 goals and 21 assists for 33 points.